 most women should expect to gain between 25 and 35 pounds over the course of the nine months pre-baby.
 The CDC also suggests that women maintain at least two and a half hours of moderate intensity aerobic activity per week throughout pregnancy in order to stay on track with gaining a healthy amount of weight for themselves and their babies.

 Prenatal yoga is a great option for moderate intensity aerobic activity.
-Taking a few online prenatal yoga classes each week can help you meet the CDC’s recommendations so you can manage your weight in the months leading up to baby.
+Taking a few online yoga classes each week can help you meet the CDC’s recommendations so you can manage your weight in the months leading up to baby.

 Lower Blood Pressure